Signs and symptoms

 - Bloating of the abdomen

 Ulcerative colitis is characterised by episodes where symptoms are problematic (“flare-ups”) and episodes where symptoms are absent (remissions).
-Complications of ulcerative colitis include ulcers in the mouth, inflammation of the iris (eye), arthritis, skin lesions, blood clots and anaemia.
+Possible complications of ulcerative colitis include ulcers in the mouth, inflammation of the iris (eye), arthritis, skin lesions, blood clots, lactose intolerance and anaemia.

 There is also an increased risk of bowel/colorectal cancer in patients who have had extensive ulcerative colitis for a number of years.